nextauthjs/next-auth/www/docs/configuration/providers.md

 }
 ```

-You can replace all the options in this JSON object with the ones from your custom provider - be sure to give it a unique ID and specify the correct OAuth version - and add it to the providers option when initializing the library:
+Replace all the options in this JSON object with the ones from your custom provider - be sure to give it a unique ID and specify the correct OAuth version - and add it to the providers option when initializing the library:

 ```js title="pages/api/auth/[...nextauth].js"
 import Providers from `next-auth/providers`